mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Oh my goodness, are you ok?"
 She asked, reaching for hae.

   Thi looked back at Mel with eyes transfixed, wanting to run but too exhausted to do so.
-With a hook and wrapping motion, Mel gently placed her hands under the hae arms and propped hae upright on Laen-Laen's chest.
+With a hook-and-wrap motion, Mel gently placed her hands under the hae arms and propped hae upright on Laen-Laen's chest.
+In the dark, she made out a strange device around hae left ear, and a small bag around hae shoulder.
 The curious saffa sniffed and licked the kaln's head, but thi stayed unmoving,

   "I am Melna," she said deliberately.
 Her hand turned to clasp haes.